lexingxie/cmLab/content/compute-power_howto.md

 ## Code hosting and release

 We use github, bitbucket, or ANU gitlab.
-We now release all our public code via a [group github account](https://github.com/computationalmedia).
+We now release all our public code via a organisation github account, [cmlab](https://github.com/computationalmedia).

   - send your github username/useremail to swapnil
   - accept the inivation and join as public member(this won't affect your github account in any way)